spyderkam/CR3BP/README.md

  2. Run the `makefile` by typying `make`.
  3. Execute the created `3plan` file by running `./3plan` in the terminal.

 The execution can probably also be done in Windows.
-I believe that you have to manually run the GFortran files in the order which appears in the `makefile`.
+I believe that you have to manually run the GFortran files in the order which appears in the `makefile` line 1.

 <null>